bitcoin-computer/monorepo/packages/TBC721/README.md

 ## Documentation

-Have a look at the [docs](https://docs.bitcoincomputer.io/) of the Bitcoin Computer.
+Have a look at the [docs](https://docs.bitcoincomputer.io/examples/non-fungible-token/) for using swaps with the Bitcoin Computer.

 ## Getting Help